kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/11-add-animation/02-add-react-post-to-home-page.md

 ```

 ## sliding in
-* Since our animation will involve sliding in let's call our animaton function `slideIn`
+* Since our animation will involve sliding in let's call our animation function `slideIn`

+`App.js`

 ```
 // MORE CODE